Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Introduction

 This paper seeks to demonstrate that a biologically-motivated algorithm can scale up to the training of large-scale architectures for large databases.
 Specifically, we will present a procedure that is better suited to parallelization, adjusting synaptic weight parameters with rules that are local in nature (in particular, layers can be updated out of order).
-The contributions of this work are as follows: \begin{itemize} \item The algorithm, \emph{recursive local representation alignment} (rec-LRA), is proposed for training large-scale ANNs.
-Results show that it handles non-differentiable activations, converges faster than backprop, and offers faster training for large-scale benchmarks (ImageNet). \item Strong generalization across several datasets, including the benchmark ImageNet, is demonstrated for architectures trained using rec-LRA.
-Furthermore, results show that strong performance in a convolutional system can be achieved with far fewer parameters using simple fixed noise maps in place of convolution. \end{itemize}
+The contributions of this work are as follows: (1) The algorithm, \emph{recursive local representation alignment} (rec-LRA), is proposed for training large-scale ANNs.
+Results show that it handles non-differentiable activations, converges faster than backprop, and offers faster training for large-scale benchmarks (ImageNet), and (2), Strong generalization across several datasets, including the benchmark ImageNet, is demonstrated for architectures trained using rec-LRA.
+Furthermore, we significantly reduce total parameter count of our networks by utilizing fast, fixed noise maps in place of convolution.